-Canada police make arrests amid ‘Freedom Convoy’ protests and seize fuel, vehicles
+Canadian police make arrests amid ‘Freedom Convoy’ protests and seize fuel, vehicles

-Fireworks were shot off, drivers blared their horns and streets remained blocked for the second weekend in a row, with Watson admitting that authorities were “outnumbered” and “losing this battle” against groups who were “calling the shots.”
+Fireworks were shot off, drivers blared their horns and streets remained blocked for the second weekend in a row, and Watson admitted Sunday that authorities were “outnumbered” and “losing this battle” against groups who were “calling the shots.”

-Ottawa Police said in a statement Sunday it had launched over 60 criminal investigations amid the ongoing protests – ranging from thefts and hate crimes to threats and property damage.
+Ottawa Police Service said in a statement Sunday it had launched over 60 criminal investigations amid the ongoing protests — including thefts, hate crimes and property damage.
 At least seven arrests had been made as of 9 p.m.
 Sunday local time in relation to property damage and other acts of “mischief,” police said.
 “Multiple vehicles and fuel have been seized,” the statement said.

-Among the more than 500 tickets issued this weekend were notices of “excessive honking” and seatbelt violations.
+Among the more than 500 tickets issued this weekend were notices of “excessive honking” and seat belt violations.

 On Sunday morning, police said officers had issued more than 450 tickets since the day before, including to trucks with no insurance and obstructed license plates.
-A further 100 tickets were announced Sunday evening, including to people who were driving the wrong way or had alcohol readily available.
+Another 100 tickets were announced Sunday evening, including to people who were driving the wrong way or had alcohol readily available.

 Police also said that it had issued a warning to the public that they could be subject to charges if they were found to be supplying demonstration trucks in the red zone with fuel.